fabacab/wp-janesguide/readme.txt

 = Version 0.3 =

-* Let the web address (URI) of a review accpet more flexible input.
+* Let the web address (URI) of a review accept more flexible input.

 = Version 0.2.1 =